2011 Census of Population and Housing

 The Census aims to measure the number and key characteristics of people in Australia on Census Night.
 All people in Australia on Census Night are in scope, except foreign diplomats and their families.
 Visitors to Australia are counted regardless of how long they have been in the country or how long they plan to stay.
 Australian residents not in the country on Census Night are out of scope of the Census.

 Topics collected by the Census change from time to time.
 There must be a demonstrated national need for Census data for policy development, planning and program monitoring.
 Details on the changing content of Censuses from 1911 to 2011 can be found in Appendix 4 of How Australia Takes a Census (cat. no. 2903.0).
-A copy of the 2011 Census Household Form is included in the Appendix to the 2011 Census Dictionary (cat. no. 2901.0).
+A copy of the 2016 Census Household Form is included in the Appendix to the Census Dictionary, 2011 (cat. no. 2901.0).

 Minimal changes were made to the 2011 Census questions, however there were some major changes in some of the classifications used.
 The largest of these is the change around geographical units used to output Census data.
 The Australian Statistical Geography Standard (ASGS) will be used for the 2011 Census for the first time.
 Other revised classifications have been used for the coding of occupation, industry, cultural and ethnic groups, language, religion and countries.
-For more detail see the 2011 Census Dictionary (cat. no. 2901.0) entry What's new for 2011?
+For more detail see the 2011 Census Dictionary (cat. no. 2901.0).

 TimelinessThe Census and Statistics Act 1905 requires the Australian Statistician to conduct a Census on a regular basis.
 Since 1961, a Census has been held every 5 years.
 The 2011 Census was the 16th national Census, and marked the centenary of national Censuses in Australia.
 It was held on 9 August 2011.

-For the 2011 Census, first release data will be available on the ABS website on 21 June 2012, and second release data on 30 October 2012.
-Third release data will be available on 28 March 2013, with products released progressively until the end of 2013.
+For the 2011 Census, first release data was available on the ABS website on 21 June 2012, second release data on 30 October 2012 and third release data on 28 March 2013, with products released progressively until the end of 2013.

 AccuracyThe ABS aims to produce high quality data from the Census.
 To achieve this, extensive effort is put into Census form design, collection procedures and processing.
 There are four principal sources of error in Census data which quality management aims to reduce as much as possible; they are respondent error, processing error, partial or non-response and undercount.
-For more detail, see 2011 Census Dictionary (cat. no. 2901.0) entry Managing Census Quality.
+For more detail, see the 2011 Census Dictionary (cat. no. 2901.0)

 The Census is self-enumerated, and respondents sometimes do not return a Census form or fail to answer every applicable question.
 Persons are imputed into dwellings for which no form was returned, together with some demographic characteristics for these people.
 These same demographic characteristics are imputed if not provided by respondents on a returned form.
 However, the majority of output classifications include a 'Not Stated' category to record the level of non-response for that data item.
-Data quality statements are produced for each Census data item and include the non-response rate for each variable and a brief outline of any known data quality problems.
+Data quality statements are produced for each Census data item and include the non-response rate for each variable and a brief outline of any known data quality problems, as well as a comparison with the non-response rate for the 2006 Census.
 These can be accessed through the Data quality statements.
-Fact sheets comparing non-response rates over the past two Censuses are also available, see Fact sheets.

 AccessibilityAn extensive range of online products are available on the Data & Analysis page.